 About Trigger Point Injection (TPI):

-Trigger point injections are utilized to alleviate pain that results when trigger points irritate surrounding tissue and muscle.
-Your health care practitioner injects a medication into soft tissue in localized areas where a patient is experiencing pain and tenderness in order to inactivate the trigger point.
+It is utilized to alleviate the pain that results when trigger points irritate surrounding tissue and muscle.
+Your health care practitioner injects medication into soft tissue in localized areas where a patient is experiencing pain and tenderness in order to inactivate the trigger point.

 Sometimes more than one trigger point injection is given in a single visit and multiple injections may be needed in order to maintain sustained pain relief.
 The procedure is quick and causes only minor discomfort at the injection site.

 How Trigger Point Injection (TPI) is Done